 After reviewing the curriculum calendar and determining a timeline for your proposal, the first question to ask and answer is: Are you revising existing curriculum, creating new curriculum, or deleting curriculum?
-Refer to the appropriate How-To instructional guide for specific requirements for entering information into the CMS.
+Refer to the appropriate How-To instructional guide, located on the Curriculum Committee Canvas page, for specific requirements for entering information into the CMS.